Radial artery puncture

 Radial artery puncture is a medical procedure performed to obtain a sample of arterial blood for gas analysis.
 A needle is inserted into the radial artery and spontaneously fills with blood.
-The syringe is either prepacked with a small amount of heparin to prevent coagulation, or must be heparinised, by drawing up a small amount of heparin and squirting it out again.
+The syringe is either prepacked with a small amount of heparin to prevent coagulation, or must be heparinised, by drawing up a small amount of heparin and squirting it out again..
+The available evidence suggests that the use of local anaesthesia, prior to arterial puncture, does not reduce the perceived pain of the procedure.